Application and Guidelines

 10. Visiting (Application, Safety and Short Report)

-Please submit Visit application to the GRC staff member of your project at least one month before of your visit, after discussing with the GRC staff of your project.
+Please submit Visit application to the PRIUS administrative office at least one month before of your visit, after discussing with the GRC staff of your project.
 The visitor should read a Safety and health manual before starting the experiment, and then sign a pledge card and submit a form to the office.
 The project leader is required to submit a short report after visiting.
 Please fill in a form and send to us via email.

 11. Report on Research Results and Meetings